 Then do something really simple to get yourself on track.
 Schedule a time to sit down and song-write.
 I mean really schedule it.
 Take a pen and paper, and write it in your planner.
 Put it on your google calendar.
 Set an alarm on your phone.
 Do anything you need to do to get yourself exactly where you need to be.
 Then force yourself to start.

+This deserves its spot on the list of songwriting tips for music producers.
 Scheduling time to write songs won’t automatically make you an incredible songwriter in the same way that going to the gym won’t automatically make you ripped.
 You’ll need consistency, dedication, and steady, deliberate practice and patience.

 And one of the best ways to do that is to invest in a course for some added accountability.
 For instance, will The Songwriting Matrix make you the next Pharrall Williams?
 Most likely not, but your songwriting will drastically improve.